+Have you had an acoustic neuroma?
 Has an NF2 mutation been detected in a blood relative or has a clinical diagnosis of NF2 been made in you or your family?
-Make an appointment with Dr Hilda High at Sydney Cancer Genetics.
+Genetic testing is available Make an appointment with Dr Hilda High at Sydney Cancer Genetics.
 It is a confidential opportunity to discuss your personal and family history of cancer and genetic testing can be organised, if needed.

 These links may be useful